What is a Spectrophotometer?

 An example would be a spectral measurement of the visible range which we perceive of as color.
 White light would enter the monochromator and be separated into a rainbow of each color.
 This rainbow, with blue light on one end and red on the other, would be focused on to the CCD.
 Each pixel of the CCD would then measure the intensity of a color.
 The results would be a spectrum such as the one shown below.
 As shown, the blue pixels emit blue light, the green pixels emit in the green portion of the spectrum and the red pixels emit red light.

 CRAIC Technologies builds microspectrophotometers.
 These devices integrate the spectrophotometer with a microscope to enable one to measure the spectra but of microscopic sample areas.
 Microspectrophotometers are also used to measure fluorescence, photoluminescence, thin film thickness measurements, microcolorimetry, for imaging and much more.
 Microspectrophotometers are used for diverse applications such as colorimetry of pixels on flat panel displays, reflectometry of vitrinite coal and thin film thickness measurements.

 Why use a Spectrophotometer?

-The spectrophotometer allows the scientist or engineer to acquire spectra of by shining white light on a sample and measuring the light that is returned from the sample.
+The spectrophotometer allows the researcher to acquire spectra of by illuminating a sample and measuring the intensity of light returned from the sample relative to its wavelength.
 With this non-destructive technique, measurements can be made with light transmitted through the sample, reflected from it or even when the sample is made to emit light by processes such as photoluminescence.
 The UV-visible-NIR range is especially important as more substances...even colorless ones...absorb in the UV than in the visible and infrared regions.
 Therefore, a UV -visible-NIR range spectrophotometer is very useful for analysis of most samples for any application.